r-lib/vctrs/tests/testthat/_snaps/error-call.md

       Error in `my_function()`:
       !
 Must subset elements with a valid subscript vector. x Can't convert from <double> to <integer> due to loss of precision.
-      Caused by error:
-      !
-Can't convert from <double> to <integer> due to loss of precision.
-      * Locations: 1

 ---